-As an elementary school teacher for 17 years, I earned both my Master’s degree in science education and my Ph.D. in science education with a research emphasis in environmental education from the University of Florida.
-In 2007, following two years as an Assistant Professor at Auburn University, I was privileged to come to North Carolina State University to help launch our new STEM-focused Department of Elementary Education (ELM), beginning with the undergraduate program and then building both the Master and the Elementary Education in Mathematics and Science (EEMS) doctoral programs.
-I appreciate my work with both undergraduate and graduate science education students, and I serve as the ELM Graduate Program Coordinator of Elementary Education in the Department of Teacher Education and Learning Sciences.
-I recognize science as an important vehicle for global knowledge and unity, and I value my collaborations in our national and international science education communities.
+As an elementary school teacher, I earned both my Master’s degree in science education and my Ph.D. in science education with a research emphasis in environmental education from the University of Florida.
+After two years as an Assistant Professor at Auburn University, I was privileged to come to North Carolina State University in 2007 to help launch our STEM-focused Department of Elementary Education (ELM), beginning with the undergraduate program and then building both the Master and the Elementary Education in Mathematics and Science (EEMS) doctoral programs.
+I enjoy my work with both undergraduate and graduate science education students, and my role as the ELM Graduate Program Coordinator of Elementary Education in the Department of Teacher Education and Learning Sciences.
+I recognize science as an important vehicle for global knowledge and unity, and I value my collaborations in regional, national, and international science education communities.

 - Undergraduate: Elementary Education

 - Program Area of Study: Elementary Education in Mathematics and Science